KISM

 KISM (92.9 FM) is a commercial radio station in Bellingham, Washington, United States.
 The station's transmitter is on Mount Constitution on Orcas Island, within Moran State Park.
-KISM is run by the Cascade Radio Group, owned by Saga Communications.
-It airs a classic rock format.
+KISM is run by the Cascade Radio Group, owned by Saga Communications and airs a classic rock format.

 KISM serves Northwest Washington with a strong signal that reaches into Greater Vancouver and Victoria in Canada and can also be heard in Seattle's northern suburbs, as well as the Olympic Peninsula.

 History

 In March 1960, the station first signed on as KGMI-FM.
 It was owned by International Good Music, Inc., serving as the FM counterpart to KGMI (790 AM).
 The two stations simulcast their programming.
 It switched to KVGM in 1970.

 In 1973, it began airing an automated Top 40 format, changing to its current call sign, KISM.

 In 1998, Saga Communications purchased KISM and KGMI for $9.8 million.